If one thinks they have a problem because they have to use Viagra or one of its brethren

 One of my best friends is one of the smartest people I have ever met.
 When urethral suppositories

 for erectile dysfunction went public he was very upset with me.
 “Frank, why didn’t you tell me urethral suppositories were coming out and the company was going public!!!!”
 My response was “because they don’t work most of the time”.
 Well, that really made him upset…….FRANK……WHO CARES!!!
 Do you know what the stock is going to do???
-As usual he was correct.
+As usual, he was correct.
 The stock initially shot up.
 Then spiraled downward faster than it initially went up.

-The idea between urethral suppositories “MUSE” is it is a small dissolvable pellet that is placed in the urethra.
+The idea between the urethral suppositories “MUSE” is it is a small dissolvable pellet that is placed in the urethra.
 The penis is rolled between the patient’s fingers to enhance the dissolution of the medication.
 This then travels through the Corpus Spongiosum to the Corpus Cavernosum (erectile tissue) and dilates the large blood vessels that then fill with blood and create an excellent erection.
 The good news is that with some manipulation of the data by the statistician it looks pretty reasonable on paper.
-The bad news is in reality it maybe works for ten percent of patients.
+The bad news is in reality it maybe work for ten percent of patients.
 I would say the majority it does not work well at all.
 It can cause severe hypotension (low blood pressure).
-Further it causes varying degrees of burning in the urethra as it dissolves.
-For the most part I am talking about intolerable burning when it dissolves.
+Further, it causes varying degrees of burning in the urethra as it dissolves.
+For the most part, I am talking about intolerable burning when it dissolves.
 I believe at this point very few urologists are still prescribing this medication.

 When it was being prescribed, even fewer patients used the medication successfully.
-So far, unfortunately, between the over the counter medications, Vaccum erection device, and MUSE (urethral suppositories) we are at what is known as “the hat trick” in baseball.
+So far, unfortunately, between the over-the-counter medications, Vaccum erection device, and MUSE (urethral suppositories) we are at what is known as “the hat trick” in baseball.

 Non-Surgical Treatments for ED

 “Doc……….what about all those advertisements for non-surgical erection?”